10 Ways to Become a Thought Leader As an Independent Professional (Guide)

 Thought leaders listen, communicate, and create.

-Listening allows you to discover:
+Listening lets you discover:

-- Who are the key players
+- Who the key players are

 - What questions are being asked by your target audience